Most individuals who would benefit from hearing aids never get them. Many

 A complete hearing examination must consist of at least the following tests:

 pure tone air conduction test, pure tone bone conduction test, speech recognition

-threshold test, and word discrimination test.
-Additional tests may be given
+threshold test, and speech discrimination test.
+Additional tests may be

-depending on the examiner and the patient's specific needs.
+administered depending on the examiner and the patients specific needs.

 The pure tone air conduction test determines how well a person hears at

-presenting tones at different pitches through headphones or insert earphones
+presenting tones at different pitches through headphones or inserting earphones

 and asking the patient to signal when he or she hears the tone.